ekedonald/1-Linux-Practice-Project/README.md

 ![cp_command1](./images/6.%20cp%20command1.png)

-* To copy files to a directory, enter the file names followed by the destination directory.
-Follow the format below:
+* To copy files to a directory, enter the file names followed by the destination directory as shown below:

 ```bash
 cp sim1.txt sim2.txt sim3.txt /home/ekeikenna/Documents